gshipley/enterprise_training/AdminTraining.md

 	# chkconfig ntpd on
 	# chkconfig sshd on

-We also need to modify the firewall rules to ensure that the traffic for these services are accepted:
+We also need to modify the firewall rules to ensure that the traffic for these services is accepted:

 	# lokkit --service=ssh
 	# lokkit --service=https